microsoft/BotFramework-WebChat/docs/HOOKS.md

 ```
 <!-- prettier-ignore-end -->

-This hook will return a function that, when called, will scroll down on the transcript.
+This hook will return a function that, when called, will scroll elements down the transcript.
+This is an important feature for AT accessibility.

 ## `useScrollTo`